Salt Lake City

 At 24 SEVEN, we realize there are things our judges might want to say JUST to the teacher.
 Maybe it's about a particular dancer, a costume, or choreography suggestions.
 Therefore, one judge on our panel will be doing a TEACHERS ONLY critique, which will be included as a separate viewing option on the studio's critique DVD.
 This way Teachers will receive feedback for their ears only!

 24 SEVEN is proud to offer a free webcast of our competitions!
 You will find a link to the webcast, on our homepage www.24sevendance.com.
-You can also access the live webcast from our Facebook page - www.facebook.com/24sevendance.
+You can also access the live webcast from the My Break The Floor website - www.mybreakthefloor.com/webcast.
 The webcast link will go LIVE about five minutes before the competition start time.
 We attempt to do the live webcast of the Competition and Closing Show in every city .
 Please understand that sometimes we are limited by the internet capabilities of the venue in which the event is being held.
 Occasionally we are unable to get a good enough connection from the venue to do the webcast, or the connection is intermittent.
 Please be assured we do everything possible to produce a seamless webcast.
 We apologize in advance if you experience any problems.

 Video & Photography